QuantumMeme/Aeggonia/Sessions/Oneshots/Taxing Tabaxi.md

 Characters will be level 9.
 Any class goes.
 Please avoid spells like dominate person and things like that because that's no fun in PVP.
 I will also note that more often than not, Spark cultists tend to be tabaxi.
 Not always, but that's what you ought to expect.

+# Mechanics

+The fight will ideally be

+**Cultists**
+- Josh G
+- Josh T
+- NPC 2x

+**Mercs**
+- Christian
+- Nick
+- NPC 2x

 # Actual Events

 ## Mercenaries

+Oy.
+Another day, another coin, right fellas?

-Each individual is being paid a hefty sum for this job. **2000 gold**.
-You already received half up-front, so you're not exactly able to back out now.
-You know what's coming.
-Sweaty, sweltering, suffocating heat.
-Perhaps a few beasts to contend with, some unfortunate fissures in inconvenient places-- perhaps even a raid from the cultists.
-Should be fine, though, right?
-I mean, it's just lunatics.
+You know the drill.
+You folk are each being paid a hefty sum for this job. **3000 gold**.
+You've already received half up-front, so backing out ain't an option no more.
+This trip'll take ya through the belly of the Flame Clan, so you know what's comin'.
+Sweaty, suffocating, downright shitty heat.
+Maybe a few beasties to contend with, some unfortunate fissures in some inconvenient places-- maybe even a raid from the cultists.

+Ya should be fine, though.
+You wouldn't let a couple of crystalline crackheads cut into your cut, would ya?

+Thought not.

+By the way.
+You ain't allowed to peek at the goods.
+That's part of the deal that the Mags cut with us to get you paid so handsomely.
+And if you see a cultist?
+Kill 'em before they kill you.
+They're downright lunatics, ain't worth protecting, ain't worth convincing.

+'Course, you ain't gonna just be rawdogging hell on earth.
+We've got some supplies for ya.
 ### Resources
 - **Frost Dome**
 	- Attached to the cart is a long, copper rod with a what looks to be a thick buckler attached to the top.
 It was hollowed, comprised of two layers rattling atop one another.
 It hums with magic as a dome is cast around the entire party-- a 20-foot radius.